ProsperObayangbon/quantum-chips-retail-analysis/README.md

 ## Data Structure & Initial Checks
 The company's database structure consist of two primary tables: transaction_data and purchase_behaviour, with a combined row count exceeding 250,000 records.

-A desctription of each table is as follows:
+A description of each table is as follows:

 ### transaction_data